hydrusnetwork/hydrus/docs/developer_api.md

 *   samus aran OR lara croft
 *   system:height > 1000

 The file and tag services are for search domain selection, just like clicking the buttons in the client.
 They are optional--default is 'all my files' and 'all known tags'.

+`include_current_tags` and `include_pending_tags` do the same as the buttons on the normal search interface.
+They alter the search of normal tags and tag-related system predicates like 'system:number of tags', including or discluding that type of tag from whatever the search is doing.
+If you set both of these to `false`, you'll often get no results.

 File searches occur in the `display` `tag_display_type`.
 If you want to pair autocomplete tag lookup from [/search_tags](#add_tags_search_tags) to this file search (e.g. for making a standard booru search interface), then make sure you are searching `display` tags there.